Services for Math/Physics/Astronomy Faculty Provided by the Library

 To Support your Teaching:Canvas and Blackboard course management software is hosted by the Penn Library

-- Attend workshops and office hours to learn more about Canvas or Blackboard
+- Attend workshops and office hours to learn more about Canvas

 - Make presentations to your classes about what information resources and strategies can help them complete course assignments, research projects, etc.